Krnsand/pp4-restaurants/README.md

 * [Codemy.com on Youtube](https://www.youtube.com/@Codemycom) - for the styling of forms as well as linking bookings to specific users.
 * [AOS](https://michalsnik.github.io/aos/) - for making the dispay-delay easy
 * [Restaurantly](https://themewagon.com/themes/free-bootstrap-5-html-5-restaurant-website-template-restaurantly/) - a bootstrap template whos layout I liked but could not use straight up as it did not work well with django.
-I ended up copying sections of code to use in my project, see comments in code.
+I ended up copying sections of code to use in my project, specifically the home page layout an navbar.

 ### Images

-All images used in the readme are screenshots of the project and a multi device mock up generated with [mockup generator](https://ui.dev/amiresponsive)
+All images used in the README are screenshots of the project and a multi device mock up generated with [mockup generator](https://ui.dev/amiresponsive)
 All images inside the app are royalty free stock imagery.

 ### Technologies used